-If you make contact with a debtor in order to convey a demand for payment it may be contact for a reasonable purpose.
+If you contact a debtor in order to convey a demand for payment, it may be contact for a reasonable purpose.
 However, if the debtor disputes liability and requests proof of the alleged debt, and you continue to pursue that person without properly investigating the claims, then this will not be contact for a reasonable purpose.